California Criminal Defense Attorneys

 Possessing 28.5 grams or less of Marijuana in California – California Health and Safety Code Section 11357

-If you are caught in possession of marijuana while driving and are under the age of 21, the court will suspend your driver’s license for a year.
+If you are convicted of possession of marijuana while driving, and you are under 21 years of age, the DMV will suspend your drivers license for one year.
 If you do not have a driver’s license, the court will order the DMV to delay issuing a driver’s license to you for a year subsequent to the time you become legally eligible to drive.
 See California Vehicle Code Section 13202.5.

 Possessing more than 28.5 grams of Marijuana in California – California Health and Safety Code Section 11357